 Although both consumer-grade and enterprise-grade Cloud-based solutions have similar benefits, such as circumventing the snail mail process and removing unreliable back-up processes on compact discs, DMS accomplishes far more than this, even when viewed only from its security features’ perspective.

-For instance, DMS is designed to accommodate compliance from the organizational standpoint via built-in security features, organizationally streamlined workflows, and highly encrypted client-sharing portals for sensitive information in transit or at rest, whether internally or externally.
+For instance, DMS is designed to accommodate compliance from the organizational standpoint via built-in network security features, organizationally streamlined workflows, and highly encrypted client-sharing portals.
+These are useful for sensitive information in transit or at rest, whether internally or externally.
 These features accomplish far more than the consumer needs—helping organizations avoid the lawsuits wrought by the interception and breaching of sensitive information.
 To put it simply, automated workflows lead to fewer business mistakes within an organization.

-Furthermore, DMS solutions, as enterprise-grade technologies, help retrieve the correct documents and data very quickly and supply regular, automated backup to data centers with multiple points of presence—making the breaching of corporate or organizational information a near impossibility.
+Furthermore, DMS solutions, as enterprise-grade technologies, help retrieve the correct documents, forms, and data very quickly and support regular, automated backup to data centers with multiple points of presence.
+The breaching of corporate or organizational information is near impossible with a DMS.
 These document management system-specific backup features also ensure information continuity for organizations in the event of natural disasters or office break-ins, whether occurring in a central or remote location.
 Additionally, the storage capacity of enterprise-grade solutions is far greater than those of consumer-grade technologies.

 Therefore, although the typical document management system is more expensive than consumer-grade technologies, it has greater comparative cost-effectiveness as its features are designed to benefit entire organizations, not households.